Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

-Namely as the positions of the simple poles vary the moduli spaces assemble into a symplectic fibre bundle $\wt{\mc{M}}^{*}_{\dR} \to \Conf_{n}(\mb{C})$ over the space $\Conf_{n}(\mb{C}) \subseteq \mb{C}^{n}$ of configurations of the noncoalescing simple poles, equipped with a flat symplectic (nonlinear) Ehresmann connection, the \emph{isomonodromy} connection.
-Leaves of this connection are isomonodromic families of meromorphic connections, viz. connections sharing the same monodromy data,\footnote{The same $G$-conjugacy class of monodromy representation of the fundamental group of the punctured sphere, with the poles removed} hence classically we find a flat symplectic fibre bundle.
 On the quantum side one thus looks for a (linear) flat connection on the conformal block bundle, to yield identifications of different fibres up to the braiding of the marked points, analogously to the symplectomorphisms defined by the nonlinear isomonodromy connection.
-This natural flat connection is precisely the KZ connection, which is intrinsically defined via the slot-wise action of the Sugawara operator $L_{-1} \in \wh{U} \bigl( \wh{\mf{g}} \bigr)$ on the tensor product $\wh{\mc{H}} = \bigotimes_{i} \wh{V}_{\lambda_{i}}$ of tame modules for the affine Lie algebra.
-The action is compatible with that of the Lie algebra of $\mf{g}$-valued meromorphic functions on the punctured sphere, hence induces a well defined connection on the bundle of coinvariants, which finally is identified with the conformal blocks bundle $\ms{H} \times \Conf_{n}(\mb{C}) \to \Conf_{n}(\mb{C})$.
+This `quantum' flat connection is precisely the KZ connection, which is intrinsically defined via the slotwise action of the Sugawara operator $L_{-1} \in \mf{Vir}$ on the tensor product $\wh{\mc H} = \bigotimes_i \wh V_{\lambda_i}$ of tame modules for the affine Lie algebra, where $\mf{Vir}$ is the Virasoro algebra (this underlies the Virasoro uniformization of $\wh{\mc M}_{0,n}$~\cite{kontsevich_1987_the_virasoro_algebra_and_teichmueller_space,benzvi_frenkel_2004_geometric_realization_of_the_segal_sugawara_construction}).
+The action is compatible with that of the Lie algebra of $\mf g$-valued meromorphic functions on the punctured sphere, by Laurent expansions at the marked points: hence there is a well-defined connection on the bundle of coinvariants.